evolarjun/amr/docs/AMRFinder-database.md

 In addition, NCBI continually mines the literature for new reports of AMR proteins.
-The ResFams collection of AMR HMMs provided important help early in our efforts to develop the AMR protein hierarchy and the AMRFinder tool, but all models were rebuilt with new seed alignment sequences, new alignments, new cutoff scores, and new biocuration.
+The ResFams collection of AMR HMMs provided important help early in our efforts to develop the AMR protein hierarchy and the AMRFinderPlus tool, but all models were rebuilt with new seed alignment sequences, new alignments, new cutoff scores, and new biocuration.
 Development continued until all reportable proteins were covered by at least one AMR HMM, and